 Candlenut.
 Block 17A Dempsey Road, Singapore 249676.
 1800 304 2288 (local calls only)

 Mon-Thu, Sun noon-3pm, 6-10pm; Fri & Sat noon-3pm, 6-11pm.

 *The term is an Indonesian/Malay word that means “local born”, which generally refers to people of Chinese and Malay/Indonesian heritage.

-Cheek By Jowl means ‘side-by-side’, representing this establishment’s husband-wife team of head chef Rishi Naleendra and general manager Manuela Toniolo.
+Cheek Bistro means ‘side-by-side’, representing this establishment’s husband-wife team of head chef Rishi Naleendra and general manager Manuela Toniolo.
 Chef Rishi is the first Sri Lankan chef to attain a Michelin-star status for his incredibly innovative and experimental menu.

 The dishes to try here include oysters topped with smoked tomato granita (flavoured ice) and the beloved grilled barramundi.

 Cheek Bistro.
 21 Boon Tat Street, Singapore 069620. +65 6221 7911.

 Mon-Fri noon-2pm; Sat 6-10pm.